-This icon appears only when your Apple Watch is using a third-party app for navigation.
+This icon appears when your Apple Watch is using a third-party app for navigation.
 This should disappear automatically, soon after your navigation ends.

 19. Mic Icon

-The icon usually can be seen when one or the other feature is listening to you.
+The icon can usually be seen when one or the other feature is listening to you.
 The list of functionalities includes talking with Siri, recording, handwashing, or Walkie-Talkie.